Lesson Plan - Get It!

 - Who is the "tall, shadowy figure" across from him?

-While you continue to read, keep these questions in mind and take notice of how powerful the imagery is.
+While you continue to read, remember these questions and notice how powerful the imagery is.
 Pay attention to how the author connects the Monopoly game board to the current reality of the city.

 In the center of his essay, John McPhee utilized imagery even more.

-Instead of just using his own words to paint the picture of Atlantic City, he referenced well-known events from the time.
-During World War II, German cities like Cologne were completely destroyed:
+Instead of just using his own words to paint the picture of Atlantic City, he referenced well-known events.
+During World War II, German cities like Cologne were destroyed.

 - What changed?